ramirezjag00/dev-documentation/README.md

     - relevant tech channels (chat)
     - point of contact(s) and what they do?
     - company wide / app wide / products - glossary
+- events
+  - tools
+  - event names, descriptions
+  - tti events table with relevant details of sections of the app of each release
+- features
+  - roadmap
 - codebase
     - get started: description and how to run the app (readme.md)
     - folder structure (file tree) of project, with description